Jahannam: Seven levels

-Along with being a pit and a series of levels, some scholars, like al-Ghazali and the thirteenth-century Muslim scholar Al-Qurtubi, describe hell as a gigantic sentient being, rather than a place.
-In Paradise and Hell-fire in Imam al Qurtubi, Qurtubi writes, "On the Day of Judgment, hell will be brought with seventy thousand reins.
-A single rein will be held by seventy thousand angels...".
+Some scholars, like al-Ghazali and the thirteenth-century Muslim scholar Al-Qurtubi, describe hell as a gigantic sentient being, rather than a place.
+In Paradise and Hell-fire in Imam al Qurtubi, Qurtubi writes quoting a sahih Muslim hadith, (Note: Numerous sahih hadith mention hell having 70,000 halters, bridles, or reins each being dragged by 70,000 angels on Judgement Day.)
+"On the Day of Judgment, hell will be brought with seventy thousand reins.
+A single rein will be held by seventy thousand angels ...".
 Based on verse 67:7 and verse 50:30, Jahannam inhales and has "breaths".
 Islamicity notes "the animalistic nature" of "The Fire" in Quranic verse 25:12: "When the Hellfire sees them from a distant place, they will hear its fury and roaring".
-According to verse 50:30, God will ask Jahannam if it is full and Jahannam will answer: "Are there any more (to come)?"
+According to verse 50:30, God will ask Jahannam if it is full and it will answer: "Are there any more (to come)?"